A Brief Introduction to Georgian Singing

 - Alazani : the place to start when searching for a music sample: lots of current and historic recordings, grouped by choir and region.

-- 99 Georgian Songs, a highly recommended book of songs compiled by Edisher Garakanidze.
-The songs include translations and explanatory notes, and there is an intructory chapter about Georgian singing.
-A teaching CD has been recorded (by a British choir) to accompany the book.
+- 99 Georgian Songs, a highly recommended book of songs compiled by Edisher Garakanidze, Joan Mills and Joseph Jordania.
+The songs include translations and explanatory notes, and there is an introductory chapter about Georgian singing.

 Choirs in Georgia